 Read More: 10 Best Digital Nomad Jobs for Beginners

 8) Don’t Forget Tax and Expenses

-If you’re coming from a country where taxes are automatic so long as you’re employed (like the UK), start thinking about your own taxes from now on.
+If you’re coming from a country where taxes are automatic so long as you’re employed (like the UK), start thinking about your taxes.
 You need to register yourself as self-employed.
-If you’re asked for a company name, just use your own.
+If you’re asked for a company name, use your own.